TrakHound/MTConnect.NET/agent/MTConnect.NET-Agent/README.md

 Starts the Windows Service (Note: requires Administrator Privileges)
 > agent start

-#### Example 4:
-Runs the Agent in the command line prompt using verbose logging and overrides the Http Port to 5001
-> agent debug "" 5001

 ## Configuration
 More information about [Configurations](https://github.com/TrakHound/MTConnect.NET/tree/master/src/MTConnect.NET-Common/Configurations).
 The default configuration file is shown below :